BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/general/docs_main.rst

 FastEMRIWaveforms Publication
 ==============================

+The Fast EMRI Waveforms paper can be found at `arxiv.org/2008.06071 <https://arxiv.org/abs/2008.06071>`_.
+Below is a brief description of the paper, including plots.
+Please refer to the paper for more detailed information.

 Fast EMRI Waveform models are built for fast evaluation of the EMRI waveform summation equation, given by (`Drasco & Hughes 2006 <https://arxiv.org/abs/gr-qc/0509101>`_),

 .. math:: h_+ + ih_x=r^{-1}\sum_{lmkn}A_{lmkn}(t)e^{-i\Phi_{mkn}(t)}V_{lmkn}(\theta,\phi),